Sergeant Cecil: Early career

-2005: six-year-old season
+2005: Six-year-old season

 Alan Munro, who was returning to England after several years riding in Hong Kong, took over as Sergeant Cecil's jockey in 2005.
 The gelding began his season in middle-distance handicaps, finishing unplaced at Epsom in April, running second at Newbury in May and taking third place at Epsom on 4 June.
 Three weeks later he carried a weight of 120 pounds in the Northumberland Plate over two miles at Newcastle Racecourse and started at odds of 14/1 in a twenty-runner field.
 He was restrained by Munro in the early stages but began to make rapid progress on the inside rail in the straight.
-He "weaved" his way through the field, overtook the front-running Tungsten Strike inside the final furlong and won by one and a half lengths.
+He weaved his way through the field, overtook the front-running Tungsten Strike inside the final furlong and won by one and a half lengths.

 After finishing third in a handicap at Goodwood Racecourse in July, Sergeant Cecil was one of twenty horses to contest the Ebor Handicap over one and three quarter miles at York on 17 August when he carried 124 pounds and started at odds of 11/1.
-In a repeat of the tactics employed at Newcastle, he came from well of the pace, "squeezed" though a narrow gap in the straight and won by a length from the top weight Carte Diamond.
-Alan Munro said Munro said: "We had a good run today.
+In a repeat of the tactics employed at Newcastle, he came from well of the pace, squeezed though a narrow gap in the straight and won by a length from the top weight Carte Diamond.
+Alan Munro said, "We had a good run today.
 It took me a while to get in early but once I did they went a real steady pace and that really helped.
 He has got a great turn of foot and got there when he needed to".

 In September Sergeant Cecil was moved up in class for the Group 2 Doncaster Cup and finished second of the seven runners behind Millenary.
 On his final run of the year, the gelding carried top weight of 134 pounds in the Cesarewitch over two and a quarter miles at Newmarket Racecourse on 15 October and started at 10/1 against 33 opponents.
 As in his two previous major wins he produced a strong late run in the last quarter mile after being held up by Munro for most of the race.
 He gained the advantage in the final strides and won by a length from King Revo, becoming the first horse to win the Northumberland Plate, Ebor and Cesarewitch in the same year.
 Millman commented "He needs a confident jockey on him and that's what Alan is", while Munro said "I owe Rod a lot.
 He was the first to help me out when I came back, so it's brilliant to pay him back".